onism/read_note/README.md

-it just my read notes and some codes.
+my read notes and some codes.